next-book/dev-book/content/visitors.md

 When I asked him if he could do without money, he showed the convenience of money in such a way as to suggest and coincide with the most philosophical accounts of the origin of this institution, and the very derivation of the word <i xml:lang="la">pecunia</i>.
 If an ox were his property, and he wished to get needles and thread at the store, he thought it would be inconvenient and impossible soon to go on mortgaging some portion of the creature each time to that amount.
 He could defend many institutions better than any philosopher, because, in describing them as they concerned him, he gave the true reason for their prevalence, and speculation had not suggested to him any other.
-At another time, hearing Plato’s definition of a man⁠—a biped without feathers⁠—and that one exhibited a cock plucked and called it Plato’s man, he thought it an important difference that the <em>knees</em> bent the wrong way.
+At another time, hearing Plato’s definition of a man—a biped without feathers—and that one exhibited a cock plucked and called it Plato’s man, he thought it an important difference that the <em>knees</em> bent the wrong way.
 He would sometimes exclaim, “How I love to talk!
 By George, I could talk all day!”
 I asked him once, when I had not seen him for many months, if he had got a new idea this summer.
-“Good Lord”⁠—said he, “a man that has to work as I do, if he does not forget the ideas he has had, he will do well.
+“Good Lord”—said he, “a man that has to work as I do, if he does not forget the ideas he has had, he will do well.
 May be the man you hoe with is inclined to race; then, by gorry, your mind must be there; you think of weeds.”
 He would sometimes ask me first on such occasions, if I had made any improvement.
 One winter day I asked him if he was always satisfied with himself, wishing to suggest a substitute within him for the priest without, and some higher motive for living.